-However, although Mrs Rosina Rikhoto in a further court case won the right to live with her husband, Tom Rikhoto, not all women married to husbands with section 10 rights, will be granted the same 'privilege'.
+However, although Mrs Rosina Rikhoto in a further court case won the right to live with her husband, Tom Rikhoto, not all women married to husbands with section 10 rights will be granted the same 'privilege'.

 A new law passed in August this year says a person with section 10 rights will only be allowed to bring his wife and children to town from the rural areas if he has a house of his own.
+The only way to get round this is if the worker can prove that his wife and children were living with him before August 26.